 Working with the person receiving treatment to decide the best way forward.

-Sometimes, a person who is receiving mental health, disability or AMT services believes that issues of significance to him or her are not receiving adequate attention from staff.
+Sometimes, a person who is receiving mental health or disability services believes that issues of significance to him or her are not receiving adequate attention from staff.

 Worrying about personal issues may have a considerable impact on the quality of your hospital stay or experience of treatment.
 The CVP sees its advocacy role as extremely important and works to ensure that the views and wishes of the person being treated are heard.